Ki Teitzei: Second reading—Deuteronomy 21:22–22:7

-In the continuation of the reading, Moses instructed that if one came upon another's donkey or ox fallen on the road, then one could not ignore it, but was required to help the owner to raise it.
+Next, Moses instructed that if one came upon another's donkey or ox fallen on the road, one could not ignore it but was required to help the owner raise it.
 A closed portion ends here.

-In the continuation of the reading, Moses instructed that a woman was not to put on man's apparel, nor a man wear woman's clothing.
+Moses then instructed that a woman was not to put on a man's apparel, nor a man wear a woman's clothing, essentially prohibiting cross-dressing.
 Another closed portion ends here.

-And as the reading continues, Moses instructed that if one came upon a bird's nest with the mother bird sitting over fledglings or eggs, then one could not take the mother together with her young, but was required to let the mother go and take only the young.
+And as the reading continues, Moses instructed that if one came upon a bird's nest with the mother bird sitting over fledglings or eggs, one could not take the mother together with her young, but was required to let the mother go and take only the young.
+The act is referred to as shiluach haken ((שִׁלּוּחַ הַקֵּן).
 The second reading and a closed portion end here.